Electives are an opportunity to be trained in other areas of mission.

 There are 3 FOCUS electives that FOCUS Students will choose from which are designed to equip and prepare you for graduation.

-Training Disciple-Making Disciples
+Training Disciples-Making Disciples

 Share Pray Train